Boundary phase transitions of two-dimensional quantum critical XXZ model

-Starting from the Ising-AF order phase of the spin chain, where $\lambda\rightarrow +\infty$ and $K\rightarrow 0$ in the RG flow, we find that $g_{xx}$ is renormalized to zero while $g_{z}$ diverges in the RG flow, and it turns out to accelerate the flow of $\lambda$ and $K$ towards infinity and zero, respectively.
+Starting from the Ising-AF order phase of the spin chain, where $\lambda\rightarrow +\infty$ and $K\rightarrow 0$ in the RG flow, we find $g_{xx}$ is renormalized to zero while $g_{z}$ diverges in the RG flow, and it turns out to accelerate the flow of $\lambda$ and $K$ towards infinity and zero, respectively.
 Therefore, the Ising-AF order on the boundary is stabilized, and induces an extraordinary boundary spin correlations in the $z$ direction.
 In contrast, the boundary spin correlations in the $xy$ direction retains its ordinary critical behavior, because the coupling $g_{xx}$ is renormalized to zero.

 The fate of the TLL phase of the spin chain perturbed by the coupling to the bulk deserves more attention.
 In this phase, $\lambda$ flows to zero while $K$ flows to a finite value larger than $1/2$.
 According to the RG equation (\ref{eq:rg_chain_bulk_gz}), $g_{z}$ is irrelevant and diminishes in the RG flow, but $g_{xx}$ is relevant.
 Moreover, the diverging $g_{xx}$ feeds back on the RG flow of $K$, and drives it to infinity.
 Therefore, the coupled RG equations accommodate a stable boundary phase with $\lambda\rightarrow 0$, $g_{z}\rightarrow 0$, $g_{xx}\rightarrow +\infty$ and $K\rightarrow+\infty$.
 A similar boundary phase was found in Ref. \cite{Jian2021} in the O(3) symmetric case with non-Abelian bosonization, and argued to have a long-range AF order on the boundary.